dwyl/learn-elm/examples/elm-package/README.md

 - The user can reset the filters by clicking on the "x" button

 # How

 1. Create the package (ie create **documentation**, test and code)
 2. Publish the package
 3. Use the package

+## Minimum setup

-## Initialise the package
+### Initialise the package

+**Elm is using Github to name and publish packages.
+So the first step when creating a new package is to create a new Github repository.**

-First we need to initialise our new package.
-Run the command `elm init`, this will create a `src` folder and the `elm.json` file.
+Then we can initialise our new Elm package with the command `elm init`, this will create a `src` folder and a `elm.json` file.
 This json file contains the description of our new project (name, author, version, dependencies,...).
 See https://elm-lang.org/0.19.0/init to get more informaiton on how to create a new project.